 The Top Gear car review: Audi S3

 For:Classy to look at, effortlessly quick, great at holding value

 Against:Fun isn't as abundant here as in some rivals

 What is it?

-The S3 approached from a classier, more mature angle, then.
+Right on cue, Audi swept in with something different.
+A new thing.
+A premium hot hatch: the S3.
+It approached the performance hatch from a classier, more mature angle.
 Big spoilers were replaced with restrained styling and yobbish performance made way for the less crash-y world of all-wheel drive.
 Imola Yellow paint option aside, it was a wallflower after decades of ASBO hatches, and surely one to angle the genre at older, more affluent buyers.